domRiddle/ASF/Commands.md

 The distinction is important, as ASF will use Steam network activation for apps, and Steam store activation for packages.
 Those two are not compatible with each other, typically you'll use apps for free weekends and permanently F2P games, and packages otherwise.

 We recommend to explicitly define the type of each entry in order to avoid ambiguous results, but for the backwards compatibility, if you supply invalid type or omit it entirely, ASF will assume that you ask for `sub` in this case.
-You can also query one or more of the games at the same time, using standard ASF `,` delimiter.
+You can also query one or more of the licenses at the same time, using standard ASF `,` delimiter.

 Complete command example: